 Initiate using specification-based forms:

-Try to use a new client/matter intake form with basic information (specific questions to know about the deadlines and expectations from the clients).
-This will decide whether to accept or decline the representation.
-But, the firm must not consider everything as specified by the client.
-On the other hand, you must conduct an independent investigation to ensure all the information specified by the client is true.
+Try to use a new client/matter intake form with necessary information (specific questions to know about the deadlines and expectations from the clients).
+It will decide whether to accept or decline the representation.
+However, the firm must not consider everything as specified by the client.
+On the other hand, you must conduct an independent investigation to ensure all the information specified by the client is correct.

 Calendars must also be specification-based, depending upon the practice.
 Consider the following cases: